econ-ark/Life-Cycle-Prime-Time/content/report.md

 %%% AL: Need to import Mateo's medical expense shocks (and need to make them a default option in the life cycle models in HARK)

-### Models
+### Model Specification and Estimation

 In the 'Models' section of the paper, we provide a formal description of the mathematical and computational structure of our optimizing models, beginning with the standard Life Cycle Portfolio model (which calculates optimal saving and optimal portfolio shares over the life cycle).
-We will find, in the ['Estimation'](#Estimation) section of the paper that even with a calibration of medical and other expenditure shocks that aims to reasonably capture the measurable shocks that households face, the model implies a rapid drawdown of wealth after retirement that we simply do not see.
+We will find, in the ['Estimation'](#Estimation) section of the paper, that even with a calibration of medical and other expenditure shocks that aims to reasonably capture the measurable shocks that households face, the model implies a rapid drawdown of wealth after retirement that we simply do not see.
 We turn next to a model with a bequest motive, because the literature has explored whether such a motive could explain the drawdown failure.
 But in the ['Estimation'] section we confirm the consensus in the literature that the bequest motive does not seem to have much force for the median household.

 This leads us into more speculative territory.
 If what consumers care most about is to hold wealth for 'Liquidity/The Future' but that wealth is not explainable by a precautionary motive, a potential interpretation is that consumers value the ownership of wealth in and of itself.
 After fleshing out this idea a bit, we propose a final model that puts wealth in the utility function directly -- and in the 'Estimation' section we show that this final model does a much better job jointly matching the data on wealth profiles and portfolio choice than either of the other models.